connorferster/handcalcs/README.md

 ## Basic Usage 2: As a decorator on your functions (`@handcalc`)

-This is the same kind thing except instead of running your code in a Jupyter cell, you are running your code in a Python function, which is treated like a Jupyter cell.
+This is the same kind of thing except instead of running your code in a Jupyter cell, you are running your code in a Python function, which is treated like a Jupyter cell.

 For example, start by importing the `@handcalc` decorator: